joshlangley/monocle/README.md

 # Testing
 To test this system, you will need a testable "~/.local/share/monocle" and "~/.monocle" directory.
 Please copy the ones provided in the repository to these specified locations.
 It will populate these things by itself at some point soon, but not yet.

+You can also mark Main.py as executable, and it will run as a local MIME command. (cd to project dir and type ./Main.py)

 # Tasks for Alpha release (0.0.*)
 - [x] Example - self.ex
 - [x] Make page tabs vertical (aligned left) - Bryden, Carter